HOME BROWSE SALARIES BEST PAYING JOBS

 CAD

-A person working in Canada typically earns around 120,000 CAD per year.
+A person working in Canada typically earns around 120,000 CAD.
 Salaries range from 30,200 CAD (lowest average) to 534,000 CAD (highest average, actual maximum salary is higher).

-Distribution of Salaries in Canada
+Pay Scale and Salaries in Canada

-Median and salary distribution yearly Canada
+Median and salary distribution Canada yearly

 Share This Chart